Railsware Products Studio LLC Data Processing Addendum

 Mailtrap may revise this DPA from time to time.
 The Controller, in turn, will review the suggested amendments and respond within fourteen (14) days after receipt of the notice.
 If the Controller does not legitimately object within a fourteen (14) days time frame, Mailtrap will consider that the Controller has no objections to the suggested revisions and agrees with the updated version of the DPA on the website.
 If the Controller objects to the suggested amendments, the parties should cooperate to come to an agreement.

-If the Controller does not agree to any changes to the Addendum which Processor considers to be critical, the Controller should not continue to use the Mailtrap application.
+If the Controller does not agree to any changes to the Addendum which the Processor considers to be critical, the Controller should not continue to use the Mailtrap application.

-Annex 1
+APPENDIX 1

-Standard Contractual Clauses (processors)
+Standard Contractual Clauses

 SECTION I